fanf2/regpg/doc/tutorial.md

 imports your public key.
 Note that 3E4D80EF matches the ID of the key we generated earlier.

+The `pubring.gpg` file lives at the root of your project.
+It lists the set of people who can decrypt the secrets.
+Your encrypted secrets will live elsewhere in this directory and its subdirectories.

 Let's commit what we have so far:

         $ git add pubring.gpg